 • Automatic Cmk/Cpk calculation with statistical evaluation and archiving

-• Standard-compliant documentation of all torque curves and measurement data for audits
+• Standards-compliant documentation of all torque curves and measurement data for audits

-The GWK QUANTEC MCS® was developed precisely for this application: as an electronic torque and angle analysis tool with patented angle sensor technology and ±1% measurement accuracy, it covers both types of capability study in one device.
-The integrated residual torque function provides the PFU data basis directly on the component - without sending parts back to the lab.
+The GWK QUANTEC MCS® was developed precisely for this use case: as an electronic torque and angle analysis tool with reference-free angle measurement and ±1 % measurement accuracy between 10 and 100 % of the nominal range, it covers both capability study types.
+The integrated residual torque function provides the PFU data basis directly on the component - without returning it to the lab.

-The analysis software QuanLabPro automatically evaluates Cmk and Cpk values, provides control charts and histograms, and archives all measurement data in a tamper-proof way.
-This allows you to conduct MFU and PFU from a single source - with one calibrated tool, simplifying measurement data analysis and supporting ongoing production monitoring and assembly quality assurance.
+The analysis software QuanLabPro automatically evaluates Cmk and Cpk values, provides control charts and histograms, and archives all measurement data in a tamper-proof manner.
+This enables MFU and PFU to be implemented from a single source - with one calibrated tool, ideal for efficient torque analysis, assembly testing and ongoing production monitoring.

-If you want to avoid investing in your own measurement equipment, or you only need a torque analysis tool for a time-limited PFU campaign, you can also use QUANTEC MCS® flexibly via the GWK ToolRent® rental system - including certified calibration before delivery.
+If you wish to avoid investing in your own measurement equipment or need an analysis tool for a time-limited PFU campaign, you can also use the Quantec MCS® flexibly via the GWK ToolRent® rental system - including verified calibration before delivery.

 The machine capability study is indispensable - but only the first step.
-It demonstrates that your tool works precisely under ideal conditions.
+It proves that your tool works precisely under ideal conditions.
 Nothing more.

-Only the process capability study shows what really happens in production: with changing operators, fluctuating material batches, seasonal temperatures, and the hundred small disturbances that shape day-to-day assembly.
-The Cpk value is not a bureaucratic formality - it is your earliest warning signal, long before a quality issue leaves the assembly line.
+Only the process capability study shows what really happens in production: with changing operators, fluctuating material batches, seasonal temperatures and the hundred small disturbance variables that shape everyday assembly.
+The Cpk value is not a bureaucratic formality - it is your earliest warning signal, before a quality problem leaves the assembly line.

 Practical takeaways:

-• MFU with Cmk ≥ 1.67 is mandatory for procurement and after repairs - but it is not a free pass for series production
+• MFU with Cmk ≥ 1.67 is mandatory for procurement and after repair - but not a free pass for series production

-• PFU according to VDI/VDE 2645-3 is the standard-compliant proof of process quality in series production
+• PFU according to VDI/VDE 2645-3 is the standards-compliant proof of process quality in series manufacturing

-• Cpk is structurally smaller than Cmk - plan for this CmK Cpk gap from the outset
+• Cpk is structurally lower than Cmk - plan for this gap right from the start

-• Both studies must be performed independently and documented separately
+• Both studies must be carried out independently and documented separately

-• Any relevant process change (material, lubricant, operator, environment, method) requires a new PFU
+• Every relevant process change (material, lubricant, operator, environment) requires a new PFU

-Anyone who wants to carry out a PFU step by step will find a detailed guide to the first standard-compliant process capability study in our handbook - from sampling plan through to Cpk calculation.
+If you want to carry out a PFU step by step, our guide provides a detailed roadmap to your first standards-compliant process capability study - from sampling plan through to Cpk calculation and complete measurement data analysis.

-help_outlineDo I need to perform a PFU after every MFU as well?expand_more
+help_outlineDo I have to perform a PFU after every MFU?expand_more

-Yes - the MFU is a necessary prerequisite, but not a guarantee of a capable process.
-Only the PFU under real production conditions shows whether your entire screwdriving process meets the required tolerances.
-Both investigations must be conducted independently and documented separately.
+Yes - MFU is a necessary prerequisite, but not a guarantee for a capable process.
+Only the PFU under real serial production conditions shows whether your entire screw process meets the required tolerances.
+Both investigations must be performed independently and documented separately.

-VDI/VDE 2645-3 does not prescribe a rigid repetition frequency.
+VDI/VDE 2645-3 does not prescribe a rigid repeat frequency.
 In practice, a PFU is recommended for relevant process changes (new material, changed lubricant, operator change, new batch size) as well as at defined regular intervals.
-In the automotive industry, annual repetitions for A- and B-class screw joints are common practice.
+In the automotive industry, annual repetitions for A- and B-class fastening cases are common practice.

 help_outlineWhat is the difference between Cpk and Cmk?expand_more

-Cmk is the machine capability index from the MFU - it only assesses the tool's variation under idealized conditions.
-Cpk is the process capability index from the PFU - it assesses the overall variability of the real production process, taking into account all 5M-influence factors.
-Cpk is usually smaller than Cmk because more sources of variation are active.
+Cmk is the machine capability index from MFU - it assesses only the tool dispersion under idealized conditions.
+Cpk is the process capability index from PFU - it assesses the total variation of the real production process including all 5M influence factors.
+Cpk is generally smaller than Cmk because more sources of variation are active.

 help_outlineWhat happens if the Cpk value falls below 1.33?expand_more

-If Cpk < 1.33, the process is considered not sufficiently capable.
-In safety‑critical Class-A connections per VDI/VDE 2862, that means: immediate corrective action is required.
-Causes of the increased dispersion must be analyzed, corrective actions implemented, and a new PFU conducted.
-Production of safety‑critical parts must not be released in this state.
+With Cpk < 1.33 the process is considered not sufficiently capable.
+In safety-critical Class-A connections according to VDI/VDE 2862 this means: immediate need for action.
+Causes of the increased variation must be analyzed, corrective actions taken, and a new PFU performed.
+The production of safety-critical parts may not be released in this state.

 help_outlineCan the same tool be used for MFU and PFU?expand_more

 Yes - provided it is a calibrated analysis tool with extended torque function and standards-compliant data acquisition.
-The GWK QUANTEC MCS® for example is designed for both types of investigations: The Cmk values from the MFU and the Cpk values from the PFU can be directly evaluated and archived using the QuanLabPro software.
+The GWK QUANTEC MCS®, for example, is designed for both investigations: The Cmk values from MFU and the Cpk values from PFU can be directly evaluated and archived via the QuanLabPro software.